ariebovenberg/snug/docs/tutorial.rst

 ``auth_method`` will be called with credentials (the ``auth`` parameter), and its result will be called with a :class:`~snug.core.Request` to authenticate.

-Here is a simple example for token-based authentication:
+To illutrate, here is a simple example for token-based authentication:

 .. code-block:: python3